d12frosted/elpa-mirror/stable-melpa/latex-change-env-readme.txt

   edit the respective label across the whole project; see below.
-  Also, deleted labels are stored for the current session (based on the specific contents of the environment) and potentially restored when switching from e.g. display math to an environment with an associated label prefix in `latex-change-env-labels'.
+  Also, deleted labels are stored for the current session (based on the specific contents of the environment) and potentially restored when switching from e.g. display maths to an environment with an associated label prefix in `latex-change-env-labels'.

-+ What exactly we mean by "display math" is controlled by the `latex-change-env-math-display' variable.
++ What exactly we mean by "inline" and "display maths" is controlled by the `latex-change-env-math-inline' and `latex-change-env-math-display' variables.

 + This package depends on AUCTeX—but you are already using that anyways.